flokkr/docker-hadoop/readme-parts/03_configuration.md

  * conf: key value pairs with space as spearator (spark-defaults is an example)
  * env: key value paris with ```=``` as separator
  * sh: as the env but also includes the export keyword
- * yaml: yaml file representation (only basic map and list are supported)
- * yml: same

 #### Example